JordyHers-org/flutter_resume_template/README.md

 ## Contributions

 Contributions to this plugin are welcome.
-Please create issues and pull requests on the [GitHub repository](https://github.com/username/flutter_resume_template).
+Please create issues and pull requests on the [GitHub repository](https://github.com/jordyhers/flutter_resume_template).

+## License

+This plugin is released under the [MIT License](LICENSE.txt).
+See the [LICENSE.txt](LICENSE.txt) file for more details.